 It is important to note that many states have introduced reforms in their administrative structure at various levels, especially at district and block levels.
 Bihar along with many other states is example in this respect.
 The reform measures introduced in some states may be instructive to others.
 Many times reforms introduced in the administrative structure and corresponding functional responsibilities in a state open up possibilities of learning for other states.
 Due to lack of precise information available in public domain, there is hardly possibility of mutual learning.
 Besides non-availability of information on structure of educational administration across the levels and across the states/union territories; there is no information available on the functional responsibility attached to each and every level of educational administration.
 It is in this context that the present study has been undertaken.
-In order the fill the remaining gaps in the third all India survey as well criticality of information: educational administration at the union level, educational administration in union territories, educational administration in states; and educational administration in NCT of Delhi.
+In order the fill the remaining gaps in the third all India survey as well criticality of information the present study has undertaken four important levels of educational administration: educational administration at the union level, educational administration in union territories, educational administration in states; and educational administration in NCT of Delhi.